Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 - Evaluation by a spine specialist when symptoms persist or neurologic signs are present

-The goal is not usually to “treat the retrolisthesis” as a word on a report.
-The goal is to treat the pain pattern, nerve compression, or instability if those are truly present.
+The goal is not to “treat the retrolisthesis” as a word on a report; it is to treat the pain pattern, nerve compression, or instability if those are truly present.
+Surgery is generally considered based on nerve compression, instability, deformity, severe persistent symptoms, or neurologic deficit — not the MRI word alone.
+In my practice, the decision comes from the combination of symptoms, exam findings, imaging, and the patient’s goals.

 When Retrolisthesis Needs Prompt Medical Attention